Dehghanni/Teofl/Speaking.md

 - Many health problems appear as a result of poor diet and nutrition.
 Obesity is prevalent among students and junk food is the main culprit.

 - **NEWS &amp; Politics**
   - Politics is enormously important, it profoundly impacts you and everyone around you like the amount of tax you pay for buying things.
-By being aware of the latest news on politics, you would be able to manage your life better.
+People who have their fingers on the pulse of politics can make timely decisions in the nick of time.
   - Secondly,
   - Secondly, politics is marvelously entertaining.
 When you go out with your friends, you can talk for hours and get to know divergent perspectives.
   - Thanks to modern technology, … has become easier.
 This is because people can effortlessly use their electronic devices and have access to a wealth of information.
 Today, people have the Internet at their fingertips, the information is one click away.